Alecrim/AlecrimAsyncKit/README.md

 To cancel a task you use `asyncEx` method to create it and use the `cancel` method of `Task<T>` class.

-To cancel a task is the same as finishing it with a `NSError` with `NSCocoaErrorDomain` domain and `NSUserCancelledError` code.
+To cancel a task is the same as finishing it with a `NSError` with `NSUserCancelledError` code.

 If you want to use task cancellation you'll have check inside the task body closure for the `cancelled` property to stop any work the task are doing as soon it is cancelled.